facundocarballo/go-chat-app/README.md

 ## Server - Golang

-Go to the **server** folder to see in detail how to implement the server that handle Web Sockets connections.
+Go to the **server** folder to see in detail how to implement the server that handles Web Sockets connections.

 ## Client - NextJS App